Metal leaf: Cultural significance

 Known for its reflective and durable properties, gold leaf has been used to symbolize divinity, purity, and eternal life.
 Churches throughout history have employed metal leaf for its aesthetic and symbolic qualities, often in mosaics, domes, and religious icons.

 The tradition of using gold ground in Christian art comes from Roman art, where it originally had no religious significance.
 Its shining quality was conceived as the light of God, underlining the spiritual nature of the figures represented and of the holy spaces.
 This tradition flowed throughout the centuries, as European churches used gold leaf to outline the richness and the sacredness of the domes, altars, and sculptures.

 Domes are an especially salient feature faced with gold leaf.
 In Russian Orthodox architecture, gilded onion domes symbolize the realms of heaven and usually have theological meaning.
 Three domes, for example, signify the Holy Trinity, and five represent Christ and the Four Evangelists.
 Procedures such as applying 23.75-karat gold leaf ensure longevity and a radiating finish to maintain their visual and spiritual impact.

 Vark is a type of flavorless and edible silver leaf.
 It is used for decoration in South Asian cuisine, as well as added for medicinal and purifying properties.
-It's created through pounding metal dust onto parchment sheets and ox guts until it molds into a foil, however it was only up until the 21st century that people have started to stop using intestines.
+It is created through pounding metal dust onto parchment sheets and ox guts until it molds into a foil, however it was only up until the 21st century that people have started to stop using intestines.